fletchjp/MERG-Arduino-Software/README.md

  These folders contain programs which are tests of various things, both software and hardware.
 The titles to the folders indicate the areas under test.

  The tests cover a range of hardware, NANO, UNO and MEGA.

+ ### Test Display

+ This is for codes testing out various display options.

+ I am starting with some codes for LiquidCrystalIO which I have just started to use.

  ### Test Encoder